ShubhaPokharel/Variables/README.md

 We can access the static variable using the class name.

-The memory alloctaion of a Static class is when the class is loaded.
+The memory of Static variable is allocted ( created ) when the class is loaded.

-## When to use Static variables and Instance variables
+## When to use Static variables and Instance variables?

 When the data is common to all objects we use the Static variable.

-When the data is specific ( different ) to all objects we use the Instance variable.
+When the data is specific ( different ) to the object we use the Instance variable.